Job Search Advantage of Being Over 50

-Job-Hunt's Job Search Networking Experts have written many articles about networking, including how to find your network, how to help others in your network, and how to be a good networker yourself.
+- Guide to Job Search Networking offers many articles about networking, including how to find your network, how to help others in your network, and how to be a good networker yourself.

 Do a search in LinkedIn on the employer's name and see who turns up.
 If you have a specific person you want to reach, do a search on that person's name.
 LinkedIn will help you find and stay in touch with these people.
 Job-Hunt Social Media and Job Search and LinkedIn for Job Search experts have written some great articles about leveraging the social networks which are very helpful.

 To find employer alumni groups, Google "former employees" (with the quotes) and add the company name or check the company Website for "alumni" or "retiree" information.
-Read Secret Networking Weapon: Corporate Alumni Networking Groups, and also, check Job-Hunt's Directory of Corporate, Government, and Military Alumni Groups.
+Read Secret Networking Weapon: Corporate Alumni Networking Groups.

-LinkedIn also has an extensive list of Groups, including all kinds of "alumni" (both college and corporate) as well as special interest groups.
-You can start or comment on "discussions" within those groups, if you are a member, and they can be an excellent way to get back in touch with people you may have forgotten you knew.
+You can start or comment on "discussions" within those groups, if you are a member, and they can be an excellent way to make yourself visible to recruiters and potential employers.
+They're also a great way to get back in touch with people you may have forgotten you knew.
 You can also start a group if one for your former employer or special interest doesn't exist.

-Did/do you belong to any clubs, professional or industry organizations, Chambers of Commerce, or other collection of people who meet with each other on a regular basis?
+- Did/do you belong to any clubs, professional or industry organizations, Chambers of Commerce, or other collection of people who meet with each other on a regular basis?
 Keep going to those meetings; visit the web sites.
 Some organizations have jobs posted for their members (or by members for the public).
-See Job-Hunt's links to national and international associations which may have chapters meeting near you.

-Job search support groups have popped up everywhere, often associated with a church or Jewish Community Center (which usually provide non-denominational support).
+- Job search support groups have popped up everywhere, often associated with a church or Jewish Community Center (which usually provide non-denominational support).
 It's another way to extend your network as well as to get help staying "up" and learning new things about your local job market.
-Job-Hunt.org has an extensive list of job search support groups, by state, for the U.S.

 These are NOT "informational interviews," and you don't need to feel humble.
 You are just staying in touch colleagues and members of your business network.
 You may have helped them in the past, and you may help them again in the future.